What Does a Project Manager Do? Roles and Responsibilities

 • Budgeting: For small-scale projects, cost estimation may be a weekly or even a monthly task.
 But for larger projects with many different expenses to keep in mind, project managers may review budgets or invoices from outside vendors daily to ensure the project doesn’t exceed resource allocations.

-Due to these responsibilities, project managers must exhibit a variety of soft skills and technical skills to effectively manage an entire team and successfully meet project goals.
-To avoid stress, project management professionals must be well-versed in the project management process.
+To avoid stress, project management professionals must be well versed in the project management process.
 A successful project manager should have excellent time management skills and always be focused on achieving the team’s project objectives.

-Project management is an umbrella term which can actually refer to three different types of management: Project management, portfolio management, and program management.
+Project management is an umbrella term that can actually refer to three different types of management: project management, portfolio management, and program management.

 Three types of interrelated project management disciplines include:

-• Program Management: A program is the coordinated management of a set of interrelated or similar projects to achieve an organization’s objectives in a way that’s not possible if managed separately.
+• Program management: Program management is the coordinated management of a set of interrelated or similar projects to achieve an organization’s objectives in a way that’s not possible if projects are managed separately.
 Program managers collaborate with project managers to ensure each project is strategically aligned and on track to hit major milestones.
 Program managers also facilitate organizational change, manage the dependencies between projects, and address any project- or organizational-level issues and risks that affect the program.

 If you’re interested in pursuing a career in project management, it’s critical that you develop the necessary skills to execute the tasks assigned to you.
 Earning an advanced project management degree is one way to learn and improve those skills, increase your salary, and enhance your marketability to employers while giving you hands-on experience in the field.